Kanishkumar-K/ATM-System/README.md

 # LICET-ATM-System
-ATM system using Python Tkinter GUI with MYSQL database This has been done as a part of DBMS Mini Project.
+ATM system using Python Tkinter GUI with MYSQL database.

+This has been done as a part of DBMS Mini Project.
 Sample images: